Chronic Dog Vomiting

 - Vomit water and/or mucous

-The Eastern method to treat chronic vomiting is to tonify Spleen Qi, move Stomach Qi downward and relieve stagnation of food and/or damp.
+The Eastern method to treat chronic vomiting is to tonify Spleen Qi, move Stomach Qi downward, and relieve stagnation of food and/or dampness.

 How Happy Earth Curbs Chronic Dog Vomiting

 Happy Earth is a TCVM blend of 10 Eastern herbs.